fulopjoz/aDNA_amtDB_AADR/pipeline/README.md

-# Creating the corrected markdown file content

-md_content = """

-## Mapping FASTQ Files to Reference Fasta with BWA and Samtool
+# Mapping FASTQ Files to Reference Fasta with BWA and Samtool

 This manual describes the process of mapping FASTQ files (`.fastq.gz`) to a reference fasta file (`rcrs.fa`) using BWA and Samtools.
 It assumes the FASTQ files are either single-end sequenced or paired reads already merged with sequencing adapters removed.
 This is a common format for published sequencing data, but variations exist.